querqy/querqy-docs/docs/source/smui/config.rst

    * - ``toggle.ui-concept.custom.up-down-dropdown-mappings``
      - Provide custom mapping / step sizes for UP/DOWN boosting/penalising values as JSON (used, if ``toggle.ui-concept.updown-rules.combined`` is set to ``true``).
 See below for details.
      - ``null`` (No custom mappings)
+   * - ``smui.target-environment.config``
+     - Target environment configuration (e.g. for preview links).
+See below for details.
+     - Empty target environment. **NOTE:** There will come a dummy config showcasing this feature withz upcoming (majo) releases.

 .. note::